Wolf480pl/wolf480pl.github.com/_drafts/partitioning-prometheus-for-archlinux.md

 where:

 * `--clustered n` explicitely tells LVM that no other computers in a cluster (there's no cluster) will access the same volume (dunno if I really need it)
 * `-s 16M` sets the physical extent size to 16 MiB.
 The default is 4 MiB, and with LVM1 that would limit logical volume size to 256 GiB.
-LVM2 has no such limit, but the manpage says large number of extends slows down LVM tools (but not the IO performance).
-I thought setting the extend size to 16 MiB would be a good idea, because that would allow me to have 1 TiB in each logical volume even with LVM1, which means the number of extents won't get crazy high.
+LVM2 has no such limit, but the manpage says a large number of extents slows down the LVM tools (but not the IO performance).
+I thought setting the extent size to 16 MiB would be a good idea, because that would allow me to have 1 TiB in each logical volume even with LVM1, which means the number of extents won't get crazy high.
 I hope that makes sense.

 Then `/var` (i.e. a 15 GiB `/dev/mapper/bundlevg-var` allocated from `bundlevg` volume group) `lvcreate -L 15G -n var bundlevg`